 How important is the Japanese market for the Ionair Group?

 I often speak with our CEO, Beda Weibel, on this matter.
 He has felt for several years that the Japanese market is very important for Ionair.
 Keeping the size and the strength of the Japanese economy in mind, I think that our results and success will soon be visible, assuming, of course, that we are able to customize the Ionair product to the Japanese requirements.

 With the «Air Quality System» (AQS) in the ventilation system, the air quality and hygiene in the ventilated room improve significantly.
 How relevant is the subject of indoor air and hygiene in Japan?

 In Japan, there is a standard guideline for the air quality in indoor rooms.
 However, it is only defined in relation to the CO2 level.
 Nevertheless, in the future, it will be necessary to establish a new standard, not only for CO2, but also for some other pathogenic substances.
 We are preparing ourselves in this regard in order to ascertain what Ionair can offer.

-You are taking over the office of the CEO in mid-February.
+You took over as CEO in mid-February.
 What are your priorities at the moment?

 I have three priorities for the Japanese market that I will focus on: First of all, I would like to further develop the perception of Ionair in the market.
 Secondly, I will work on the organizational aspect so that Ionair can grow in the local market.
 And thirdly, I would like to set up a sustainable business model with Ionair.
 For me, these are the most important prerequisites for realizing the success story of Ionair in Japan.